Himanshu34-h/Hospital-management-system/README.md

 ## Language and Technology used:

-1. Html,css
-2. Javascript
-3. React
+1. React
-4. MongoDb
+2. MongoDb
-5. Express
+3. Express
-6. Redux Toolkit
+4. Redux Toolkit

 ## Installing